7 Huge Gaming Industry Trends 2024-2027

 4. Cloud Gaming Services Grow and Expand

-Interest in cloud gaming has grown significantly over the last year.
+Interest in "cloud gaming" has grown by 1,900% over the last 5 years

-That way, you can use the latest and greatest hardware without needing to invest in it.
+That way, gamers can use the latest and greatest hardware without needing to invest in it.

 Plus, there’s no need to download anything.
 You can start playing right away.

-No list of gaming trends would be complete without discussing the next generation of consoles that are right around the corner: Xbox Series X and PlayStation 5.
+No list of gaming trends would be complete without discussing the next generation of consoles that launched in 2020: Xbox Series X and PlayStation 5.

 It’s impossible to predict who will win this round of the console wars.